Spinning Recycled Sari Silk Roving

 Recycled sari silk is a colorful fiber that is collected from the mills that produce saris and made into fiber, roving, and yarn for fiber artists to enjoy.
 It can be spun alone or combined with other fibers.
 What I find most enjoyable about working with it is COLOR!
+If you want to try spinning recycled sari silk roving, check out my results and you’ll know the best method for you right of the bat!

 I’ve had the joy of experimenting with some recycled sari silk roving provided by Paradise Fibers, a local yarn and fiber shop located in Spokane, WA.
 I don’t live in Spokane, and I have never visited, but Paradise Fibers has a very user-friendly website and an active virtual community of crafters via their group and forum threads on Ravelry.
 I hope someday I will get to visit in person!